 There is a need for research and resources for all aspects of health where gender or sex may influence presentation, prevalence, treatment or care.
-Examples given include auto immune disease, osteoporosis, thyroid disease, type 2 diabetes (for example aligned with PCOS) migraines, benign intracranial hypertension, and heart disease.
+Examples given include autoimmune disease, osteoporosis, thyroid disease, type 2 diabetes (for example, aligned with polycystic ovary syndrome (PCOS)), migraines, benign intracranial hypertension, and heart disease.